-The directors have considered the impact of the COVID-19 pandemic and the prevailing weak economic condition on the going concern of the entity.
+The directors have considered the prevailing weak economic condition on the going concern of the entity.
 In performing this assessment management performed cash flow projections for the next five (5) years and are comfortable that the use of the going concern basis of accounting is appropriate for these periods.
 The Group and Company maintained its credit rating for the period under review.
-The Company breached the Debt Service Cover ratio and has received a waiver from the lenders.
+The Company complied with all its debt covenants for the year under review.
 The directors have satisfied themselves that the Group and Company have adequate financial resources to continue in operational existence for the foreseeable future.
 The directors, therefore believe there is no reason for the business not to continue as a going concern in the financial year ahead.

-11. Registered Address
+11. REGISTERED ADDRESS